Is your pricing strategy working?

 How does your worth affect your pricing?
 Most accounting professionals follow the industry standard pricing strategy.
 Whether you’re a bookkeeper, enrolled agent or CPA this applies to you.

 Competitive pricing trades dollars for hours

 First, you figure out the range.
 Next, you develop your pricing structure within those margins.
 The traditional price strategy has you research the high and low of your competitors.
 Then you choose your prices.
 This is a good starting place when you solely base your pricing on dollars for hours.
 Competitive pricing has a downside.
 Eventually you bump up against an upper limit problem – which affects your earnings.Pricing methods which rely on a dollar per hour rate limit your income potential.
-Read full post to discover how to earn more without working more. #getpaidwhatyoureworth Click To Tweet
+Read full post to discover how to earn more for your #accounting services without working more. #getpaidwhatyoureworth Click To Tweet

 Here’s why pricing methods which rely on an hourly rate limit your income potential: